What is the PAAPRS campaign?

 National Association of Professional Process Servers (NAPPS)

 NAPPS has been instrumental in supporting state associations as they work toward achieving further protection for process servers in their areas.
-Most recently, NAPPS aided Illinois in passing legislation making assault on a process server a felony.
+Most recently, NAPPS aided Illinois in passing legislation making an assault on a process server a felony.

 Process Server Association of Colorado (PSACO)